AliFahed/Admin-Dashboard/README.md

 # Admin-Dashboard
-Project: Admin Dashboard from The Odin Project to practice Grid layout.
+Project: Admin Dashboard from The Odin Project to practice Grid and flexbox layout.

+## Technologies Used:
+- HTML
+- CSS